2023–24 Indiana Hoosiers men's basketball team: Previous season

 The Hoosiers finished the regular season ranked No. 19 in the Associated Press poll.
 The team spent 16 weeks among the top-25 teams in the nation.
-The Hoosiers also captured a share of 2nd place in the Big Ten Conference with a 21-10 overall regular season record, 12–8 in Big Ten play, and the No. 3 seed in the Big Ten Conference tournament.
+The Hoosiers also captured a share of 2nd place in the Big Ten Conference with a 21–10 overall regular season record, 12–8 in Big Ten play, and the No. 3 seed in the Big Ten Conference tournament.
 IU advanced to the semifinals before losing a close game to Penn State.
-For the second year in a row, the team found themselves in the NCAA Tournament this time as a No. 4 seed, where they improved upon their performance last year by making it to the Round of 32 but falling to the No. 5 seed Miami (FL), 85–69.
+For the second year in a row, the team found themselves in the NCAA Tournament, this time as a No. 4 seed, where they improved upon their performance from the previous year by making it to the Round of 32, but falling to the No. 5 seed Miami (FL), 85–69.

 Offseason

 Coaching changes

-On May 23, 2023, it was announced that Hoosier legend, Calbert Cheaney, would be returning to the men's basketball staff as the new Director of Player Development.
-Over the last three years, Cheaney filled the role as an assistant coach with the Indiana Pacers.
-This will be his second stint with IU.
-He was Director of Operations in 2011-12 and then also began overseeing the players internal and external player development for the 2012-13 season.
+On May 23, 2023, it was announced that Hoosier legend, Calbert Cheaney, would return to the men's basketball staff as the new director of player development.
+Over the previous three years, Cheaney had filled the role as an assistant coach with the Indiana Pacers.
+This was his second stint with IU.
+He had been director of operations in 2011–12, and then also oversaw the players' internal and external player development for the 2012–13 season.